yasinkhan561/nebula/README.md

 4. Create a copy of the `.env.example` file and rename it to `.env`
 5. Generate an application key: `php artisan key:generate`
 6. Configure the database connection in the `.env` file
-7. Run the database migrations: `php artisan migrate`
+7. Run the database migrations: `php artisan migrate` or import the db.sql file from database folder
 8. Start the development server: `php artisan serve`

 You should now be able to access your Laravel project at `http://localhost:8000`.